-Recent accounting pronouncements adopted in the current period
+Recent accounting pronouncements adopted in the current financial year

-In the current year, the Parent Company has applied a number of amendments to IFRS Accounting Standards issued by the International Accounting Standards Board (IASB) that are mandatorily effective for an accounting period that begins on or after January 1, 2022.
+In the current year, the Parent Company has applied a number of amendments to IFRS Accounting Standards issued by the International Accounting Standards Board (IASB) that are mandatorily effective for a financial year that begins on or after January 1, 2023.
 Their adoption has not had any material impact on the disclosures or on the amounts reported in the Parent Company's financial statements.